Choosing the right regime for your site and objectives

 - Topography including internal access for regime management and harvest

-The topography of a possible forestry site may limit the regime that can be chosen.
+The topography of a possible forestry site will limit the regime that can be chosen.
 Gentle topography could support any regime including a post and pole regime suited to mechanical ground-based harvesting.
-On steep hill country, where harvesting options are generally limited to cable systems, sawlog production may be the preferred option.
-Under the National Environmental Standards for Plantation Forestry, some 1 million hectares of hill country in NZ’s east coast has been ‘red zoned’, potentially restricting forestry harvesting.
-These areas may in future be best used for permanent forests, with potential benefits of carbon sequestration, soil conservation, and biodiversity.
+On steeper hill country, sawlog production may be the better option.
+Very steep and erodible areas (e.g. land that is red-zoned under the NES-PF ) could be planted as permanent forests, with potential benefits of carbon sequestration, soil conservation, and biodiversity

 - Property location including transport options and sustainable log markets The location of a property could also influence a forest grower’s regime options.
 Distance to markets is critical to economic success.